Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: Logics without counting

 \section{Logics without counting}

-The bound we have proven for the 2-dimensional Weisfeiler-Leman algorithm leads to bounds on the quantifier depth in the~$3$-variable first order logic with counting~$\mathcal{C}^3$.
-However, one may wonder what happens for the 3-variable first order logic without counting~$\mathcal{L}^3$.
+The bound we have proven for the 2-dimensional Weisfeiler-Leman algorithm leads to bounds on the quantifier depth in the~$3$-variable fragment of first-order logic with counting~$\mathcal{C}^3$.
+However, one may wonder what happens for the 3-variable fragment of first-order logic without counting~$\mathcal{L}^3$.
 A priori it is not clear that there should be a relationship between the depths of formulas distinguishing graphs in~$\mathcal{C}^3$ and in~$\mathcal{L}^3$.
 We can thus not draw conclusions about~$\mathcal{L}^3$ from our theorems.

 However, a careful analysis of our proof reveals that we could have obtained the same results for the logic without counting.